BlakvGhost/BlakvGhost/README2.md

 # Mon Projet

-La date actuelle est : Sun Jan 01 2023
+La date actuelle est : Mon Jan 02 2023

 ## Quote

-"Always bear in mind that your own resolution to succeed is more important than any one thing."
+"Always bear in mind that your own resolution to succeed is more important than any other."

-🤖 This README2.md is updated with undefined, by Quavo ❤️
+🤖 This README2.md is updated with hate, by Quavo ❤️

-Last update: Sun Jan 01 2023
+Last update: Mon Jan 02 2023